jsatuit/range-time-plot/README.md

 Python package for showing a range-time-plot for EISCAT mainland (KST) experiments and some properties of the experiment.

-The program should be able to plot all standard experiments
+The program should be able to plot all standard experiments.

 ## Notes
 - Documentation of EISCAT experiments can be found on the [EISCAT website](https://eiscat.se/scientist/schedule/experiments/)